2016 Asia Regional Forum on Business and Human Rights

 - The corporate responsibility to respect human rights; and

 - The need for effective remedy for victims of business-related human rights abuse.

-The Regional Forum will examine salient issues in the region, such as:
+The Regional Forum examined salient issues in the region, such as:

 - The rights of migrant workers;